mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 29 - Settings - Configs/readme.md

 ![Code Smell 29 - Settings / Configs](Code%20Smell%2029%20-%20Settings%20-%20Configs.jpg)

 *Changing system behavior in a control board is the customer's dream.
 And the software engineer's nightmare.*

+> TL;DR: Don't use Settings / Configs or any Feature Toggle

 # Problems